tinyhttp/tinyhttp/site/pages/md/docs.md

 Send JSON response with JSONP callback support. `res.jsonp` isn't used that often so it's located in a separate package - [`@tinyhttp/jsonp`](https://github.com/talentlessguy/tinyhttp/blob/master/packages/jsonp)

-Here's a way how to enable it:
+Here's how to enable it:

 ```js
 import { jsonp } from '@tinyhttp/jsonp'